Kosovo honors Bill Clinton with Freedom Order

-PRISTINA, Kosovo (AP) — Kosovo has awarded the Freedom Order to former U.S. President Bill Clinton for his role in helping end the country’s war 20 years ago.
+PRISTINA, Kosovo (AP) — Kosovo on Tuesday awarded the Freedom Order to former U.S. President Bill Clinton for his role in helping end the country’s war 20 years ago.

-Kosovo’s President Hashim Thaci on Tuesday handed the award to Clinton, thanking his contribution to laying the “founding stone of this freedom.”
+Kosovo’s President Hashim Thaci handed the award to Clinton, thanking his contribution to laying the “founding stone of this freedom.”

 Clinton, former U.S. Secretary of State Madeleine Albright and other international politicians are in Kosovo to attend a ceremony Wednesday marking 20 years since NATO troops were deployed to help stop a bloody Serb crackdown on ethnic Albanian nationalists in Kosovo, then a province of Serbia.